 - Do you want to grow flowers of all one color such as red cardinal flowers and cockscomb?

-- Would you rather stick with jungle, prairie or forest animal names like tiger lily, zebra grass and bear’s foot?
+- Would you rather stick with jungle, prairie or forest animal names like tiger lily, zebra grass, elephant ears, kangaroo paws and Teddy Bear sunflower?

-- Maybe you prefer plants named after creatures that fly like bee balm and butterfly weed.
+- Maybe you prefer plants named after creatures that fly like bee balm, bat flower and butterfly weed.

 Talk with your child about his or her favorite colors and animals, and decide together the theme for your zoo garden.